See what the IHS Markit Score report has to say about TiVo Corp.

 - Economic output in this company's sector is expanding

-Short interest is moderate for TIVO with between 5 and 10% of shares outstanding currently on loan.
-This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 27.
+Short interest is low for TIVO with fewer than 5% of shares on loan.
+Additionally, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 28.

 ETF/Index ownership | Positive